 Case Based Webinar Series

-NSGC is pleased to announce part two of the case-based webinar series.
+NSGC is pleased to announce part three of the case based webinar series.
 Each session will feature four case presentations, each lasting approximately 10-12 minutes, followed by a 10-12 minute Q&A segment.
-The deadline to submit a case for part two has closed, but you can still register now to attend the live webinar.
+Part III is scheduled for August 12, 2026.
+The deadline to submit a case for this webinar is July 10, 2026.
+If you have any questions or would like additional information, please contact Mae Capaldi at mcapaldi@nsgc.org.

 Submitting a Case